Fruit Leather

 Instructions

-• Line a heavy duty sheet pan (18โ€x13โ€) with a Silpat or parchment paper.
-Place a rack in the middle position of the oven, and turn on the oven to the lowest setting, about 140-170หšF.
+• Line a flat, not warped, sheet pan (18โ€x13โ€) with a Silpat or parchment paper.
+Place a rack in the middle position of the oven, and turn on the oven to the lowest setting, about 140หšF.

-• Reduce heat to medium-low and simmer the fruit mixture for 10 minutes.
+• Reduce heat to medium-low and simmer the fruit mixture until fairly smooth, with some chunks remaining, about 15 minutes.

-• Puree the cooked fruit in a blender or food processor until smooth, about one minute.
-Pour the puree on the lined sheet pan and spread evenly with an offset spatula or back of a spoon, leaving an inch of space around the perimeter.
+• Puree the cooked fruit in a blender or food processor until smooth, about 30 seconds.
+Pour the puree on the lined sheet pan and spread evenly with an offset spatula.
+Try not to touch the sides of the pan with pureรฉ.

-• Bake for about 4 hours, until the leather is mostly dried but still slightly tacky to touch.
-To roll up the fruit, if using a Silpat, peel the entire sheet of leather off the Silpat and lay it on the same sized sheet of waxed paper before cutting into strips and rolling up; if using parchment, do not remove the leather, and cut into strips then roll up.
+• Bake for 6-12 hours, until the leather is mostly dried but still slightly tacky to touch.
+The length of time this takes depends on the thickness of your fruit.
+To roll up the fruit, if using a Silpat, peel the entire sheet of leather off the Silpat and lay it on the same sized sheet of waxed paper before cutting into strips and rolling up. f using parchment, do not remove the leather, and cut into strips then roll up.
 Eat the leather immediately or store in an airtight container in the refrigerator.

 Nutrition information is automatically calculated, so should only be used as an approximation.